webpack-contrib/css-loader/README.md

 Default: `false`

-Allow `css-loader` to export names from global class or id, so you can use that as local name.
+Allow `css-loader` to export names from global class or ID, so you can use that as local name.

 **webpack.config.js**